EPCCed/archer2-MPI-2021-03-17/README.md

 <h4>Day 3</h4>

 <b>See the instructions above for "Viewing Images on ARCHER2" - the
-method described in the Case Study lecture does not currently work correctly.
+method described in the Case Study lecture does not currently work correctly.</b>

 <ul>
 <li><a href="https://b.socrative.com/login/student/">MPI Quiz: enter <b>HPCQUIZ</b> as the "Room Name"</a>